jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.27 ImageCorrelation

-Performs image correlation on two or more input images.
+Performs image correlation on two or more input images..

 *Parameters*: